Rhesus macaque: Group structure

 Like other macaques, rhesus troops comprise a mixture of 20–200 males and females.
 Females may outnumber the males by a ratio of 4:1.
-Males and females both have separate hierarchies.
+Males and females have separate hierarchies.
 Female philopatry, common among social mammals, has been extensively studied in rhesus macaques.
 Females tend not to leave the social group, and have highly stable matrilineal hierarchies in which a female's rank is dependent on the rank of her mother.
 In addition, a single group may have multiple matrilineal lines existing in a hierarchy, and a female outranks any unrelated females that rank lower than her mother.
 Rhesus macaques are unusual in that the youngest females tend to outrank their older sisters.
 This is likely because young females are more fit and fertile.
 Mothers seem to prevent the older daughters from forming coalitions against her.
 The youngest daughter is the most dependent on the mother, and would have nothing to gain from helping her siblings in overthrowing their mother.
-Since each daughter had a high rank in her early years, rebelling against her mother is discouraged.
+Since each daughter has a high rank in her early years, rebelling against her mother is discouraged.
 Juvenile male macaques also exist in matrilineal lines, but once they reach four to five years of age, they are driven out of their natal groups by the dominant male.
 Thus, adult males gain dominance by age and experience.

 In the group, macaques position themselves based on rank.
 The "central male subgroup" contains the two or three oldest and most dominant males which are codominant, along with females, their infants, and juveniles.
 This subgroup occupies the center of the group and determines the movements, foraging, and other routines.
 The females of this subgroup are also the most dominant of the entire group.
 The farther to the periphery a subgroup is, the less dominant it is.
-Subgroups on the periphery of the central group are run by one dominant male, of a rank lower than the central males, and he maintains order in the group, and communicates messages between the central and peripheral males.
+Subgroups on the periphery of the central group are run by one dominant male, of a rank lower than the central males, and he maintains order in the group and communicates messages between the central and peripheral males.
 A subgroup of subordinate, often subadult, males occupy the very edge of the groups, and have the responsibility of communicating with other macaque groups and making alarm calls.
 Rhesus social behaviour has been described as despotic, in that high-ranking individuals often show little tolerance, and frequently become aggressive towards non-kin.
 Top-ranking female rhesus monkeys are known to sexually coerce unreceptive males and also physically injure them, biting off digits and damaging their genitals.

-Rhesus macaques have been observed engaging in interspecies grooming with Hanuman langurs and with Sambar deer.
+Rhesus macaques have been observed engaging in interspecies grooming with Hanuman langurs and with sambar deer.